ksturner/crypto-wallet/README.md

 The app by default searches the top 50 (by market cap) ethereum tokens to see if any balances exist, only reporting if there are any.

+## Getting Started

+> npm install

+There is an initial build step that generates a fresh `front/tokens.ts`.
+If that fails, for some unknown reason (it is dependent upon scraping external sources), you can simply run `npm run serve` instead of `npm run start` to simply run based off of the tokens list that is included in the repo.

+> npm start

+Open your browser to `http://localhost:1234`.

 ## Underlying Tech

 This example uses Infura to get a stable ethereum node to make queries from.
 The